jamesqiu1998/MSDAE_IE7374_Fraud-Detection-with-Synthetic-Data-Augmentation/README.md

 ---

-## 📚 Final Topic Overview
+## Final Topic Overview

 Fraudulent transactions represent a tiny fraction of the dataset (~0.17%).
-Training models on such imbalanced data leads to poor generalization on minority (fraud) classes.
+Training models on such imbalanced data leads to poor generalization on the minority (fraud) class.
 We use a VAE trained solely on fraud samples to generate synthetic fraudulent data, augment the original dataset, and build a more balanced training set for a downstream classifier.

 ---

-## 📦 Dataset Description
+## Dataset Description

 - **Total Transactions**: 284,806
 - **Fraudulent Transactions**: 492
 - **File Size**: ~150 MB
 - **Format**: CSV (Tabular)
-- **Source**: Collected in 2013 by Worldline and the ULB Machine Learning Group from European cardholders.
+- **Source**: Collected in 2013 by Worldline and the ULB Machine Learning Group from European cardholders
 - **Features**:
-  - Time, Amount
+  - `Time`, `Amount`
-  - 28 anonymized PCA components (V1–V28)
+  - 28 anonymized PCA components (`V1`–`V28`)

 The original dataset is extremely imbalanced, which justifies the need for data augmentation using generative models.

 ---

-## 🔍 Model Selection: Variational Autoencoder (VAE)
+## Model Selection: Variational Autoencoder (VAE)

 We selected the **Variational Autoencoder** because:

 - It works well with **structured tabular data**, unlike many generative models designed for images or text.
-- It's more stable and easier to train on **small or imbalanced datasets** compared to GANs.
+- It is more stable and easier to train on **small or imbalanced datasets** compared to GANs.
 - It learns general patterns from data, providing a **privacy-friendly** way to synthesize realistic fraud records.
 - Synthetic data helps mitigate class imbalance, giving the classifier **more fraud examples** to learn from.

+**Note:** This implementation uses **PyTorch** for building and training the VAE.

-### 🔧 VAE Architecture
+### VAE Architecture

 The VAE consists of: